-It is one of the most common mental and psychiatric disorders, which can affect our mood in the form of sadness and disappointment, characterised by an inability to focus and concentrate on whatsoever activity you are doing.
+Depression is one of the most common mental health issues, which can affect our mood in the form of sadness and disappointment.
+It is also characterised by an inability to focus and concentrate on whatsoever activity you are doing.

 There is a loss of appetite resulting in weight loss or overeating, insomnia or oversleeping, feeling down with guilt and hopelessness, worthlessness, and helplessness.
 There is a decrease in interest of activity of daily living.
 For example, if you ask them to clean the house they might clean with leaving dust particles on the ground and there is a decrease in the productivity level, and feel exhausted very soon because there is a continuous dissipation of energy taking place for no apparent reason due to a lack of energy level.
 They get angry, irritated, restless, and short tempered.
 There is a tendency of committing suicide.
 They always think about death because of severe depression.
 All of these are happening because they are thinking too much in the form of worry and anxiety by living in the past or future.

-The causes of depression are unknown but it can develop at any point in time.
+There is no single cause for clinical depression, but it can develop at any point in time.
 Some people are more prone to it but symptoms can develop quite suddenly.
-It also happens due to chemical changes in our brain cells.
+It can also happen due to chemical changes in our brain cells.
 An episode of depression may also be triggered by a life event situation such as the death of family members, relationship problem, and prolonged illness.
 Sometimes it happens due to high-stress level.
 Women tend to develop depression more often than men during pregnancy, after childbirth, and menopause.

 There is a chemical imbalance in the brain that arises from misfiring genes, lack of sunlight, and hypothyroidism.
 Antidepressant drugs may be necessary in these cases but meditation can be very helpful for depression as well whether the depression is situational (caused by external events) or organic (caused by chemical imbalances in the brain).
 Research has also shown that learning to meditate can dramatically reduce the chances of relapse into depression for those who have suffered repeated bouts.